-XPS Rigid Board (R-value of 5)
+XPS Rigid Board (R-value of 5 per inch)

 Extruded polystyrene (XPS) is one of the most popular insulation materials.
 It’s readily available and is an affordable choice that provides good insulation properties.
 It doesn’t absorb moisture, but it can create air gaps when placed over uneven surfaces due to its rigid shape.

 - Affordable and readily available at most hardware stores.

 - High compressive strength makes it a great choice for flooring insulation.

 - Performs better than polyiso in extremely cold weather.